redapple/parslepy/docs/index.rst

-*parslepy* lets you extract content from HTML and XML documents where **extraction rules are defined using a JSON object** or equivalent Python :class:`dict`, where keys are names you want to assign to extracted document elements, and values are `CSS3 Selectors`_ or `XPath 1.0`_ expressions matching the document elements.
+*parslepy* lets you extract content from HTML and XML documents where **extraction rules are defined using a JSON object** or equivalent Python :class:`dict`, where keys are names you want to assign to target document sections, elements or attributes, and values are `CSS3 Selectors`_ or `XPath 1.0`_ expressions matching these document parts.

 By default,

-* selectors for elements will output their matching element(s)' textual content. (children elements' content is also included)
+* selectors for elements will output their matching element(s)' textual content.
+  (children elements' content is also included)
 * Selectors matching element attributes will output the attribute's value.

 You can nest objects, generate list of objects, and mix CSS and XPath